The Physics of Memory

 - A “narrow-phase” collision step (AKA “given these intersecting boxes, resolve collisions!”)

 And of course, I got very carried away and ended up creating a ton of benchmark types below.
-Try it for yourself!
+Try it!

 Background - What is ECS?

-You can probably find much better descriptions of ECS elsewhere, but briefly - instead of building complex class hierarchies like a GameEntity that inherits from MovingObject which inherits from PhysicalObject etc, ECS breaks everything down into three distinct concepts:
+Put another way (and ou can probably find much better descriptions of ECS elsewhere)… instead of building complex class hierarchies like a GameEntity that inherits from MovingObject which inherits from PhysicalObject etc, ECS breaks everything down into three distinct concepts:

 - Entities: These are nothing more than unique integer IDs.
 They don’t contain any data or behavior.